-Stimulants have boxed warnings regarding their high potential for abuse.
+Stimulants have boxed warnings regarding the high potential for abuse.
 Prolonged use of these agents can lead to drug dependence.
-Misuse of amphetamines may cause sudden death and serious cardiovascular adverse events.
+Misuse of amphetamines may cause sudden death and serious cardiovascular adverse events; use with approved doses of MPH's have an increased risk of sudden death due to cardiac events in adults and children that have pre-existing cardiac commorbidities.
 Patients should be carefully supervised during withdrawal from MPH (Methylin, Methylin ER, Metadate ER, Metadate CD, Ritalin, Ritalin LA, Ritalin-SR, Concerta, Daytrana) and d-MPH (Focalin, Focalin XR) as it may result in depression and/or unmasking of symptoms.